bopavel/gcam-custom-scenarios/results-figures/results/results_mk1.md

   - Transport remains refined-liquid-heavy but gradually shifts to electricity (and some hydrogen), particularly under the Cap scenario.
 - **Regional differences:**
-  - Russia’s buildings appear more responsive to the Cap strategy than Canada’s.
+  - Russia’s buildings appear more responsive to policy scenarios than Canada’s.
   - Both strategies struggle to fully curb industrial energy growth in both regions.
   - Transport decarbonization is effective under Cap in both countries.